anpinghuang/rovemilesflight/README.md

 | YYZ    | NRT  | AA      | 35000           |

 * Grabbed the “saver” economy rates from each airline’s chart (AA, Turkish, Delta, Alaska)
-* **Why?** That’s the miles you need to book each route, so we can calculate “value per mile.”
+*   That’s the miles you need to book each route, so we can calculate “value per mile.”

 **Valuation numbers** (hard-coded)